-For a discussion of accounting standards updates that have been adopted or will be adopted, see Notes to the Condensed Consolidated Financial Statements included under Item 1.
+For a discussion of accounting standards updates that have been adopted or will be adopted, see Note 2 - Significant Accounting Policies and Recently Issued Accounting Standards of the Notes to the Condensed Consolidated Financial Statements included under Item 1.

 ITEM 3.
 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK